GP earnings calculator

 Your Location

-There are also numerous government incentive schemes and financial incentives for both GP trainees and GPs in rural and remote areas.
+There are numerous government incentive schemes and financial incentives for both GP trainees and GPs in rural and remote areas.
 For general practice, these areas of need are classified under a Distribution Priority Area (DPA).
 This means that there are not enough doctors available to tend to the needs of the people living in the area.
 These areas are scattered across rural and remote Australia.

 There are also Government payments to help support GPs to relocate to rural and remote areas, including the Workforce Incentive Program (WIP) through which eligible GPs can access financial incentives.